Santa Rosa starts Old Courthouse Square reunification work this week

 The work will create significant disruptions in the busy downtown commercial hub, routing pedestrians around the work zones and - later in the summer - permanently closing off the area to north-south traffic on Santa Rosa and Mendocino avenues.

-But when completed by the end of the year, Santa Rosa will have what numerous city leaders, urban planners, and business leaders have long said the downtown desperately needs — a central plaza and flexible gathering space designed to breathe new vitality in the area.
+But when the project is completed by the end of the year, Santa Rosa will have what numerous city leaders, urban planners, and business leaders have long said the downtown desperately needs - a central plaza and flexible gathering space designed to breathe new vitality in the area.

 “This is a huge deal for the city,” said Jason Nutt, director of transportation and public works.
 “It’s 30 years in the making.”